AaltoVision/CV_course_py/README.md

-For more information, or bug reporting, feel free to contact at juha.yioinas@aalto.fi / santiago.cortes@aalto.fi.
+For more information, or bug reporting, feel free to contact at juha.ylioinas@aalto.fi / santiago.cortes@aalto.fi.